Magnatic70/magnatic-esp/README.md

 * ezTime

 ## First deployment
 Connect the ESP to your machine and use the Arduino-IDE to compile and upload using the serial connection.
 After that you can use Arduino-OTA.
+The library will work on a ESP8266 with 1 MByte where 128 kByte is assigned to SPIFFS.
+For 4 MByte versions 2 MByte can be assigned to SPIFFS.

 After the first deployment to your ESP, the ESP will reboot and search for a known SSID.
 When the default SSID "YourSSID" is not found, the ESP will revert to SoftAP-mode.
 The default name of that SSID will be "Magnatic-unconfigured-[MAC-ADDRESS]" with a default password "espadmin".